prograd-org/Lab-javascript-higher-order-functions/README.md

 Let's extend our knowledge by `implementing map with reduce`.

-Take the same function explained in the before task and try is by using `reduce`.
+Take the function explained in the above task of `map` and try is by implementing the same by using `reduce`.